 Cynthia Scott is proud to present her collection online for your shopping pleasure.
-This jewelry collection features both Cynthia's original designs as well as her curated selection of other exceptional designers and artists.
+This jewelry collection features both Cynthia's original designs as well as a highly curated selection of works by other exceptional designers and artists.
 Cynthia's passion for exquisite gems and artisan craftsmanship are the hallmarks of this body of work.
 With nearly twenty years of experience in the gem and jewelry trade, as well as lifetime of love for her subject, she brings her experience to bear in everything she does.

-All colored gemstone and carved gemstone pieces are true one of a kinds, and are only available through Cynthia Scott Jewelry.
+All colored gemstone and carved gemstone pieces presented on this site are true one of a kind, and are only available through Cynthia Scott Jewelry.

-Born and raised in the interior of Alaska, Cynthia Scott's interest in gemstones and jewelry design were fostered from an early age while growing up in Alaska.
+Cynthia Scott's interest in gemstones and jewelry design were fostered from an early age while growing up in Alaska.
 A childhood gift of a rock tumbler triggered a lifelong fascination with minerals, gems, and fossils.
-Her grandmother especially encouraged her early efforts at designing jewelry; she ordered special beads and organized projects, and gifted Cynthia a fascinating book on the history of beads.
+Her grandmother particularly encouraged her early efforts at designing jewelry, often ordering special beads and organizing fun projects.
+She also gifted Cynthia a beautiful and fascinating book on the history of beads.

-As a young woman, Cynthia toured the "Lower 48" of the United States to exhibit at retail gem and jewelry shows.
-Her ambitious schedule exposed her to every 'facet' of both the gem and jewelry trades.
+From the age of 21 on, Cynthia toured the United States to exhibit at retail gem and jewelry shows.
+Her ambitious show schedule exposed her to every 'facet' of both the gem and jewelry trades.
 From rough gems to exquisite finished jewelry, Cynthia was fully immersed.
-For someone willing to ask questions, listen, and learn it was an exceptional (and unique) opportunity to expand and grow both as a gem dealer and as a jewelry designer.
-As a result of these experiences, Cynthia has developed a reputation among dealers and collectors as having an excellent eye for colored gems.
-The stones in her collection all reflect that expertise.
+As someone who was always eager to ask questions, listen, and learn it was an exceptional and unique opportunity to expand and grow both as a gem dealer and as a jewelry designer.